control-toolbox/.github/profile/README.md

-# Welcome to control-toolbox ecosystem!
+# Welcome to ct: control-toolbox ecosystem!

 The control-toolbox ecosystem regroups `Julia` packages.
 The root package is [OptimalControl.jl](https://github.com/control-toolbox/OptimalControl.jl) which aims to provide tools to solve optimal control problems by direct and indirect methods.
 The packages [PathFollowing.jl](https://github.com/control-toolbox/PathFollowing.jl) and [HamiltonianFlows.jl](https://github.com/control-toolbox/HamiltonianFlows.jl) are independent and provide respectively path following methods and flows from Hamiltonian functions and systems.
 See the documentations: